BnMcGn/warflagger/src/texts/faq.md

 ### What does WarFlagger have to offer that other sites do not?

-WarFlagger is built on an open, distruted (or distributable) debate language called [OpinML][1].
+WarFlagger is built on an open, distributed (or distributable) debate language called [OpinML][1].
 OpinML, a species of RDF, has an annotation feature that allows users to point exactly to portions of a text that are causing agreement or contention.
 WarFlagger can use this information to highlight source texts with appropriate indications of emotional intensity.
 Opinml also has a flag field modeled after slashdot's comment system that allows users to specify the nature of their objections and approvals.
 On top of all this, it has a user hackable moderation and meta-moderation system.

 [1]:  https://github.com/BnMcGn/warflagger/wiki/OpinML